Table of contents |

 Dr. Kalam was born into a middle-class Tamil Muslim family in Rameswaram, a small town in Tamil Nadu.
 His father, Jainulabdeen, was a wise and generous man who lived a simple life and provided for the family's basic needs.
 His mother, Ashiamma, was equally kind and often fed many people daily, reflecting the family’s spirit of generosity.
 Kalam describes his childhood home as a secure and peaceful place.

 His family valued education, kindness, and discipline.
-Kalam inherited honesty and self-discipline from his father and faith in goodness from his mother.
+Kalam inherited honesty and self-discipline from his father and faith in goodness of people from his mother.
 He grew up alongside friends from different religious and social backgrounds, such as Ramanadha Sastry, Aravindan, and Sivaprakasan.
 Despite their religious differences, their bond was strong, and they shared a deep sense of unity.

 The rigid social structure of Rameswaram was evident when a new teacher asked Kalam to sit at the back of the class because he was Muslim.
-This act of discrimination deeply saddened him and his friend Ramanadha Sastry, who cried when Kalam was moved.
+This act of discrimination deeply saddened both Kalam and his friend Ramanadha Sastry, who cried when Kalam was moved.
 However, Ramanadha's father, Lakshmana Sastry, stood up against this injustice, reprimanding the teacher and urging him to change his attitude.
 This incident left a lasting impact on Kalam.

 Kalam’s science teacher, Sivasubramania Iyer, played a significant role in breaking social barriers and inspiring Kalam to aim high.
 Despite his orthodox beliefs, Iyer encouraged Kalam and treated him as an equal.
 When Iyer invited Kalam to his home for a meal, his wife initially objected due to their religious differences.
 However, Iyer served Kalam himself and later persuaded his wife to overcome her biases.
 This act of kindness and determination left a strong impression on Kalam.

 As Kalam grew older, he aspired to study beyond Rameswaram.
 His father supported his decision, comparing him to a seagull that must fly high and explore.
-Quoting Khalil Gibran, his father emphasized that children must follow their own paths in life.
+Quoting Khalil Gibran, his father emphasised that children must follow their own paths in life.
 With his family’s encouragement, Kalam left Rameswaram to pursue his education and build his future.

 The main theme of the chapter is the importance of values, unity, and mentorship in shaping a person's life.
 It highlights how family support, childhood experiences, and the guidance of teachers can inspire someone to overcome challenges and achieve greatness.
 The chapter also touches on breaking social barriers and promoting equality.